metrorailings/OwlBlog/content/posts/week-14-insights-1.md

 Deebo Samuel is back.
 And in true Deebo fashion, he's the one to score the team's first touchdown on an end-around.

+It's clear to me that when these Bengals face a team with a dominant front seven like the 49ers, the team wilts.
+Not only does the offensive line struggle hard, but short routes don't develop as cleanly as well, forcing Burrow to hold the ball longer.
+Cincinnati tried to compensate in the second half by incorporating a variety of more rushes, but it didn't really pan out.

 ***

 ## Rams @ Cardinals